ziadoz/awesome-php/CONTRIBUTING.md

 Where applicable, preference will be give to software that:

 * Targets supported versions of PHP
-* Installable using Composer
+* Can be installed using Composer
-* PSR compliant
+* Is PSR compliant
 * Semantically versioned
 * Thoroughly tested
 * Actively maintained